Convert DOCX to DOC for free with your Mac

 If you need to convert a .docx file to .doc, don’t pay for one of the many conversion sites or utilities out there.
-Your Mac has the ability to handle the conversion entirely on it’s own already built in and it’s completely free.
-We’re going to be using the textutil command line tool to get this done:
+Your Mac has the ability to handle the file conversion entirely on it’s own already built in, and it’s completely free, no downloads or third party software is required.

 textutil -convert doc /path/to/filename.docx

-For example, I have a docx file located in my Documents folder that I want converted, this would be the syntax:
+For example, I have a docx file located in my Documents folder that I want converted, this would be the syntax to use:

 textutil -convert doc ~/Documents/ImportantReport.docx

-The ~ signifies your home directory, and the rest is just the path to your docx file.
+The ~ signifies your home directory, the “-convert doc” flag tells the textutil command what to convert the file to, and the rest is just the path to your docx file that needs to be translated into the doc format.

 As just a general Terminal tip, I would highly recommend using tab completion when entering in long directory strings and complex names, it’ll save you plenty of headaches.
 Basically you just start typing the name of a file or directory and hit tab to auto-complete the name.